7db9a/homegrown-content-addressable-filesystem/README.md

 For experimental purposes, can you hobble together a content addressable media file system with open-source tools 'just laying around'?
 Yes, you can!
 I only care about media files.
 I'm not editing the files after I download it.

-To find an ipfs video by name on any node on your network.
+To find an ipfs file by name on any node on your network.

-`jrnl file @video-name`
+`jrnl file @filename`

 To find by name and other tag.

-`jrnl file @video-name @mp4 -and` to get the file hash.
+`jrnl file @filename @mp4 -and` to get the file hash.

-Play the file by visiting `http://localhost:8080/ipfs/$ipfshash`.
+Play or open the file by visiting `http://localhost:8080/ipfs/$ipfshash`.

 ## Dependencies